iris-edu/mseed2ascii/doc/mseed2ascii.md

 ## <a id='description'>Description</a>

-<p ><b>mseed2ascii</b> converts Mini-SEED time-series data to ASCII format.
+<p ><b>mseed2ascii</b> converts miniSEED time-series data to ASCII format.
 By default all aspects of the input files are automatically detected (record length, byte order, etc.).
 If an input file name is prefixed with an '@' character the file is assumed to contain a list of input data files, see <i>LIST FILES</i> below.</p>

 <p >A separate output file is written for each continuous time-series in the input data.
 Output file names are of the form:</p>